TZstatsADS/fall2019-proj2--sec2-grp6/data/README.md

 The data directory contains data used in the analysis.
 This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
 Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.

 Due to the large sizes, some data have not been added to this directory.
-Here are the original sources from [NYC Open Data](https://opendata.cityofnewyork.us/)for the data not included.
+Here are the original sources from [NYC Open Data](https://opendata.cityofnewyork.us/) for the data not included.